owais/gmailwatcher/README.rst

 Notes
 ------

-* ""[Gmail]/All Main" label must be present and visible via IMAP.
+* "[Gmail]/All Mail" label must be present and visible via IMAP.
   Check the labels tab in your gmail settings to confirm.

 * GmailWatcher will work on any linux distro as long as the required